Ada-Developers-Academy/core-unit-3/functions/anonymous-functions.md

 ## Introduction

+Yet another permutation of the function in the JavaScript language!

+Anonymous functions are a useful way to define functions in the context they're used.
+This usage can be more readable sometimes, especially when it's more convenient to read a function's definition immediately over chase its definition, which may be in a different file.

 ## Syntax

 An anonymous function is a function created with any valid syntax, but it is not referenced by a variable.